Nasim-Bin-kamal/travel-time-website-client-site/README.md

 ## Project Overview

-- This project is based on healthcare.
+- This project is based on Tourism and hospitality.
-- It is a Clinic App.
+- It is a Travel agency website.
-- User can see which types of services are provided here.
+- User can book packages and also see his/her booking package with booking status.
 - It has login and register system.
 - It includes firebase authentication.

 ### Project Description

-Our Clinic, an organized medical service offering diagnostic, therapeutic, or preventive outpatient services.
-Often, the term covers an entire medical teaching centre, including the hospital and the outpatient facilities.
-The medical care offered by a clinic may or may not be connected with a hospital.
+Our travel agency is a private retailer or public service that provides travel and tourism-related services to the general public on behalf of accommodation or travel suppliers to offer different kinds of travelling packages for each destination.

-The term clinic may be used to designate all the activities of a general clinic or only a particular division of the work— e.g., the psychiatric clinic, neurology clinic, or surgery clinic.
-The entire activity when connected with a hospital is typically called the outpatient department, and the specific subdivisions may be referred to as clinics.
+Right now it is in development phase.
+Wee will add more functionalities in future.